California calls plastics recycling tech a ‘stunt’; to Louisiana it’s economic development

 In 2016, Gov. John Bel Edwards, a Democrat, gave local authorities more say in the ITEP decisions and rolled back the incentive from a full exemption of a facility's property tax bill for 10 years to an 80% reduction.

 Edwards’ changes were mostly reversed when Republican Gov. Jeff Landry took office earlier this year.
-While he kept the 80% cap on the exemption — meaning local authorities still collect 20% of the property tax for the project — there is now a single local board that reviews the application, and it is not required to hold a meeting on the application.
+While he kept the 80% cap on the exemption — meaning local authorities still collect 20% of the property tax for the project — local authorities come together for one single vote on the project.
+It won’t receive a separate hearing by the school board.

-Any decision the local board makes is not binding, meaning the governor and the Commerce and Industry Board — the majority of which he appoints — have final say on the application.
+Any decision the local board makes is not binding, meaning the governor has final say on the application.
 Landry also eliminated the requirement that a project create jobs.

-California, by contrast, is asking ExxonMobile for money.
+California, by contrast, is asking ExxonMobil for money.

 Attorney General Rob Bonta’s lawsuit asks for an injunction against ExxonMobil using terms including “advanced recycling,” and “chemical recycling,” and is requesting damages from the company, which could amount to billions of dollars.